CLSA lifts Gaotu Techedu Inc. [GOTU] price estimate. Who else is bullish?

-Gaotu Techedu Inc. [NYSE: GOTU] traded at a high on 03/22/22, posting a 6.98 gain after which it closed the day’ session at $2.30.
+Gaotu Techedu Inc. [NYSE: GOTU] price plunged by -2.48 percent to reach at -$0.05.
 The company report on March 8, 2022 that Gaotu Techedu Announces Fourth Quarter and Fiscal Year 2021 Unaudited Financial Results.

 Gaotu Techedu Inc. (NYSE: GOTU) (“Gaotu” or the “Company”), a technology-driven education company and online large-class tutoring service provider in China, today announced its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2021.